MS&E 319: Matching Theory, Fall 2019

 - Week 1: Matching, determinant, and Pfaffian

-- See the notes and the MVV paper.
+- See the notes for lectures 1 and 2, and the MVV paper.

 - See the lecture notes by Michel Goemans on bipartite and non-bipartite matching, and Edmonds's Paths, Trees, and Flowers paper.